equalitie/banjax/README.md

 validity_period: determine how often the challenger should re-challenge a client in seconds.
 When under cache-busting attack, it is advisable to decrease this number.
 Also because the solution is cookie based each client will be challenged once for each website.

-challenge_type: can be "captcha" or "sha_inverse" at the moment.
+challenge_type: can be "captcha", "sha_inverse" or "auth" at the moment.

-challenge: the name of the html file that contains the challenge. by default it is "captcha.html" and "solver.html", however user can copy these files (residing in modules/banjax/) to costumize the appearance for example for localization.
+challenge: the name of the html file that contains the challenge. by default it is "captcha.html", "solver.html" and "auth.html", however user can copy these files (residing in modules/banjax/) to customize the appearance for example for localization.

 no_of_fails_to_ban (optional): If specifies, challenger reports the ip to swabber, if the ip asks for the challenge this many times and fails to solve it (ip needs two request per captcha challenges).

+password_hash (mandatory for auth): B64 encoded of SHA256 of the password that needs to be verified by challenger.

+magic_word (mandatory for auth): the word that need to appear in the requested url in order for the challenger to serve the auth challenge token, to enable the client to generate the auth cookie.

 Sample Attacks:
 ---------------